 The focus of Basel II was on internationally active banks.
 However, the Basel Committee considered that the principles developed in Basel II, when taken with the reforms described later in this chapter, were suitable as an international benchmark.

-Overall, Basel II was considerably more risk-sensitive than its predecessor, Basel I. It also marked a shift away from the approach in Basel I of allocating specific capital charges for particular exposures in favour of greater reliance on banks' internal models and methodologies and external credit ratings.
+Overall, Basel II was considerably more risk-sensitive (and hence procyclical) than its predecessor, Basel I. It also marked a shift away from the approach in Basel I of allocating specific capital charges for particular exposures in favour of greater reliance on banks' internal models and methodologies and external credit ratings.
 It was the intention of the Basel Committee that most sophisticated banks would adopt internal models to determine their capital requirements once they had the operational capacity to do so.
 Given the perceived failures by credit rating agencies in the run-up to the financial crisis, more recently the focus on external ratings under the standardised approach has been challenged.

 Basel II underwent a number of developments prior to the financial crisis.
 In July 2005, the Basel Committee published a document addressing the treatment of banks' trading books under Basel II, which it had prepared in conjunction with the International Organization of Securities Commissions (IOSCO).
 The Basel Committee integrated this document into Basel II, and published a revised consolidated text of Basel II in June 2006.